Retention policies

 • Name: Enter a name for the policy.

-• Service: Click the arrow to expand the Service selection menu and choose Old emails from the drop-down list.
+• Service: Click the arrow to expand the Service selection menu and choose the respective service, e.g. Deleted emails, from the drop-down list.

 • Groups: Define the scope of the retention policy.
 You can apply it to: